 And the “cool” part is that the money coming in from free apps are more residual than the money coming from the paid apps.

 With free apps that run advertisements, the download is free, but anytime anyone clicks on an ad, you get paid (just like Google Adsense).
 This means that you have more opportunities to earn money from each download.
-People can click the ads on day 1, day 2, day 60, etc.
+People can click the ads on day one, day two, day sixty, etc.